MatthiasLohr/ansible-role-tincvpn/README.md

 # Ansible Role for tinc VPN

-This is a ansible role for setting up one or many tinc VPN (https://www.tinc-vpn.org/) on your hosts.
+This is an Ansible role for setting up one or many tinc VPN networks (https://www.tinc-vpn.org/).

 ## Usage